kmolan/multicalc-rust/README.md

 default-features = false
 ```

-Features based on Vector Field calculus and Jacobians are only available when `std` is
-enabled.
 For integration methods, only the gauss-legendre method needs `std` enabled.

 ## Table of Contents